-Now that I’ve been a local for a while, strolling along the shelves at my local Longs drugs and checking-out all the “weird” snacks in Hawaii doesn’t phase me a bit.
-In fact, my middle child is a BIG fan of all those potent bagged snacks — I believe she’s a local now!
+Now that I’ve been a local for a while, strolling along the shelves at my local Longs Drugs and checking out all the “weird” snacks in Hawaii doesn’t phase me a bit.
+My middle child is a BIG fan of all those potent bagged snacks — I believe she’s a local now!

-- Crack Seed: Crack seed are basically preserved fruits that have been cracked or split with the seed or kernel partially exposed as a flavor enhancement.
+- Crack Seed: Crack seeds are preserved fruits that have been cracked or split with the seed or kernel partially exposed as a flavor enhancement.
 The flavors are varied, ranging from extremely sweet and salty to sour flavors.
-Flavors can include rock salt plum, honey mango, licorice peach, or any kind of combination of fruits, flavors and type of preservatives used.
+Flavors can include rock salt plum, honey mango, licorice peach, or any kind of combination of fruits, flavors, and type of preservatives used.
 You can find them on shelves at just about any of our local grocery and drug stores.

-- Senbei: Senbei are a type of Japanese rice crackers.
+- Senbei: Senbei is a type of Japanese rice cracker.
 They come in various shapes, sizes, and flavors, usually savory but sometimes sweet, and you can also find them at our local Costco.
-They’re a great snack to bring along to the beach or pool, since they’re usually individually wrapped.
+They’re a great snack to bring along to the beach or pool since they’re usually individually wrapped.

 Use our handy guide will help you navigate the world of our “weird” snacks in Hawaii, and enjoy!